Tuition fees vary depending on your fee status, how long your course is and the type of degree you are studying.

-Following the UK's exit from the European Union, students from the EU, EEA or Switzerland starting courses in the 2021/22 academic year will pay the same fees as international students.
+Following the UK's exit from the European Union, students from the EU, EEA or Switzerland starting courses in the 2022/23 index academic year will pay the same fees as international students.
 Irish nationals living in the UK or Republic of Ireland will be treated as UK students for fee purposes.
 For further guidance, check our EU referendum information.

 UK nationals living in the EU, EEA and Switzerland may continue to be eligible for UK home fee status, when entering courses at UK universities until 31 December 2027 (subject to eligibility).

 You must be able to provide written confirmation if your fees are being paid by an external funding provider.
 This includes the Student Loans Company, a research council, a national government or any other recognised sponsor.

 Find out more about how to upload funding and sponsorship letters.

 If you have a query or need more information about tuition fees, contact us.

 See latest advice for UoN community and details of how to report symptoms or test results